English Cocker Spaniel portrait

 The quality of the dog food also plays a significant role.
 Opting for better-quality food ensures that your dog receives the necessary nourishment, allowing you to serve a smaller quantity.

 English Cockers tend to enjoy their food and can easily gain weight if not monitored carefully.
 To keep your Cocker in good shape, measure his food and provide two meals a day instead of leaving food out all the time.
-Regularly assess his weight through the eye and hands-on test.
+Regularly assess his weight through the eye and hands-on tests.
 When looking down at him, you should see a noticeable waist, and when running your hands along his back, you should be able to feel but not see his ribs without applying pressure.
 If you cannot feel his ribs easily, he might need less food and more exercise to maintain a healthy weight.

 For more comprehensive guidance on feeding your English Cocker Spaniel, refer to our guidelines.